 Internal Health Benefits of Bitter Orange

-Bitter orange extract has been marketed as a weight-loss aid and appetite suppressant, but since it can increase blood pressure and heart rate, medical experts recommend caution.
+Bitter orange extract has been marketed as a weight-loss aid and appetite suppressant.
+Since it can increase blood pressure and heart rate, medical experts recommend caution.
 Dieters should check with their doctors first.
-Bitter orange, when taken orally, may also create interactions with other drugs such as cholesterol-lowering statins, in a manner similar to grapefruit.
+When taken orally, it may also create interactions with other drugs such as cholesterol-lowering statins, in a manner similar to grapefruit.

 Bitter Orange's Benefits to the Skin